ClubExpressions/clubexpr-web/README.md

 The `id` of a record is the `id` of the owning teacher.

+Notes:

+* Scholars with no group are not stored.
+* Names are denormalized.

 ## Teacher works

     Under the `:works-teacher-page` key:     |  Records in the works collection: